JamieStarling/MicroChip/lib/README.md

-# MicroChip
+# MicroChip PIC Libraries
-Libaries and Code Examples for the Microchip line of MCUs
+Libaries for the Microchip line of MCUs

+****Note the 10F32X Library has is no longer being updated..
+Instead use the 10F322_Library